-South Africa are set to play their fourth FIFA World Cup in 2026 which will be their first since 2010.
+South Africa‘s Bafana Bafana have advanced to the knockout phase in their fourth FIFA World Cup in 2026, which is their first since 2010.

 Their debut was in 1998 in France before qualifying for the 2002 edition held jointly by Korea and Japan.
 Bafana Bafana then hosted the historic 2010 edition, which was the first time the tournament was played on the continent.

-Hugo Broos recently managed to beat stiff competition from Nigeria, Benin as well as Zimbabwe, Rwanda and Lesotho to top Group C which ensured their automatic ticket for the global competition.
+Hugo Broos to beat stiff competition from Nigeria, Benin as well as Zimbabwe, Rwanda and Lesotho to top Group C which ensured their automatic ticket for the global competition.

 Overview: Group A at the 2026 FIFA World Cup